isbadawi/isbadawi.github.io/source/_posts/2013-04-29-writing-a-code-coverage-tool.markdown

 }
 ```

-Going slightly further, we'll change this example to add a statement
+Going slightly further, we'll modify this example to add a statement
 to the main method before getting the text back.
-We do this by creating
-the AST fragment corresponding to the call, getting at the AST node
-corresponding to the `main` method, and adding the newly constructed
-statement to its body.
 It looks like this:

 ```java Modify the class a bit before generating code.
 package io.badawi.hello;